quicwg/base-drafts/draft-ietf-quic-transport.md

 the offset of the next byte that would be sent.

 The first byte in the stream has an offset of 0.
-The largest offset delivered on a stream - the sum of the offset and data length - MUST be less than 2^62.
+The largest offset delivered on a stream - the sum of the offset and data length - cannot exceed 2^62-1, as it is not possible to provide flow control credit for that data.
+Receipt of a frame that exceeds this limit will be treated as a connection error of type FLOW_CONTROL_ERROR.

 ## MAX_DATA Frame {#frame-max-data}